angelleye/paypal-woocommerce/readme.txt

 * Feature - Adds order number to PayPal Plus. ([#400](https://github.com/angelleye/paypal-woocommerce/issues/400))
 * Feature - Adds an option to automatically cancel / refund orders that are not covered by PayPal Seller Protection. ([#429](https://github.com/angelleye/paypal-woocommerce/pull/429))
 * Feature - Adds a hook to include custom data in the CUSTOM parameter of PayPal payments. ([#431](https://github.com/angelleye/paypal-woocommerce/issues/431))
+* Feature - Adds the ability to force TLS 1.2 for HTTP requests if your server is not doing this by default. ([#463](https://github.com/angelleye/paypal-woocommerce/issues/463))
+* Feature - Adds functionality for PayPal Orders, Authorization, and Capture. ([#462](https://github.com/angelleye/paypal-woocommerce/issues/462))
 * Tweak - Adjusts the way pending payments are handled in relation to digital goods orders. ([#440](https://github.com/angelleye/paypal-woocommerce/issues/440))
 * Tweak - Enables Fraud Management Filters information to be included in API response logs. ([#432](https://github.com/angelleye/paypal-woocommerce/issues/432))
 * Tweak - Woo Checkout Add-Ons compatibility. ([#430](https://github.com/angelleye/paypal-woocommerce/issues/430))